 How to Relieve Stress

-Here’s how to manage stress at work (and in other areas of life, too!)
+Knowing how to take care of yourself is essential when it comes to self care.
+Here’s how to manage stress at work (and in other areas of life, too!).

 1. Basic self-care